The timetabling and rooming (TAR) team oversees the timetabling and allocation of rooms for the University.

 For students studying at East Park Terrace (EPT)

-Please use the query form and send it to the email address below.
-(For enquiries about course timetables, please wait until 1 August.
+Please email the address below.
+(For enquiries about course timetables, please wait until mid-August.
 Please note that individual student timetables will not be available until mid-September)

 Tel: 023 8201 5024

 For students studying at Warsash

 For any other queries, contact the Student Hub